marieotsuka/interactionstudio-spring2023/src/projects/project3.md

 unit: 3
 ---

+**Project 3**

 ## Objectives
-To gather and organize a collection of data
+- To gather and organize a collection of data
-To design flexibly for content that we can’t control To reinterpret external sources of data into narrative experiences To experiment with interactions with a collection
+- To design flexibly for content that we can’t control
+- To reinterpret external sources of data into narrative experiences
+- To experiment with interactions with a collection
-To connect and use structured content from an API (Application Programming Interface)
+- To connect and use structured content from an API (Application Programming Interface)

 ## Introduction
 We will spend time making an online experience that connects with a database.
 We will learn how to pull structured data that is not yours and use it to fuel a website.